-Kingfisher Press are delighted to be one of only a handful of Carbon Balanced Publication Printers in the UK.
+Kingfisher Press are delighted to be one of only 24 of Carbon Balanced Publication Printers in the UK.

 This prestigious accreditation demonstrates commitment to the environment by assessing and calculating the corporate carbon footprint.
 The resultant carbon emissions are carbon balanced (offset) by ecological charity, the World Land Trust, by preserving endangered tropical forests that would otherwise be removed.

-Carbon Balanced Publication Printer is just one of Kingfisher’s green credentials, we are already FSC accredited and also have the ISO14001;2015 Environmental Management System accreditation.
+Carbon Balanced Publication Printer is just one of Kingfisher’s green credentials, Kingfisher Press are already FSC® accredited and also have the ISO14001;2015 Environmental Management System accreditation.

 Kingfisher Press Ltd are a fully certified ISO14001:2015 accredited printer.

-ISO14001:2015 means we are committed to assessing and improving our environmental objectives.
+ISO14001:2015 means Kingfisher Press are committed to assessing and improving their environmental objectives.
 This will include purchasing new equipment and developing processes and working methods that will improve our environmental performance.

-The accreditation demonstrates that as a business we recognise our impact on the environment and have introduced measures to reduce that impact on an on-going basis.
-It also means that our clients can demonstrate they are committed to using environmentally conscious suppliers who are concerned about the environment.
+The accreditation demonstrates that as a business we recognises our impact on the environment.
+It shows we have introduced measures to reduce that impact on an on-going basis.
+Our clients can demonstrate they are committed to using environmentally conscious suppliers who are concerned about the environment.

-You will see FSC accreditation badges on all kinds of wood products from paper to garden furniture.
-The FSC is dedicated to promoting responsible management of forests and offers a chain of custody from forest to end user which ensures every step of the products manufacturing life cycling is traceable.
+You will see FSC® certification badges on all kinds of wood products from paper to garden furniture.
+The FSC® is dedicated to promoting responsible management of forests and offers a chain of custody from forest to end user ensuring every step of the products manufacturing life cycling is traceable.

 The Forest Management certification ensures the wood comes from sustainable forests which fulfil economic, environmental and ethical criteria.

-All the paper stocks Kingfisher Press works with are FSC accredited ensuring we only work with material that is from a sustainable, ethical source.
+All the paper stocks Kingfisher Press works with are FSC® certified ensuring we only work with material that is from a sustainable, ethical source.
 Read the FSC® factsheet about Printed Materials here.

 Reduce, Reuse, Recycle

-As part of our Environmental Management System we recycle and reuse as much as we can.
-Any waste product that cannot be recycled or reused is disposed of using approved waste management companies.
+As part of our Environmental Management System Kingfisher Press recycle and reuse where we can.

 We use low-chem equipment and regularly promote environmentally options to clients such as Drip Off – which is an environmentally friendly option to Spot UV and water based seals such as Aqueous Coating.

 Aqueous (water-based) coatings have minimal VOC (Volatile organic compound) content, reducing atmospheric pollution.
-Printed material with aqueous coating can easily be recycled to lower grade paper and board and the coating itself can be cleaned from our presses using pure water or products with low VOC content rather than solvents.Water-based coatings are formulated from inert raw materials and therefore do not decompose to form environmentally dangerous products.
+Printed material with aqueous coating can easily be recycled to lower grade paper and board.
+The coating itself can be cleaned from our presses using pure water or products with low VOC content rather than solvents.Water-based coatings are formulated from inert raw materials so they do not decompose to form environmentally dangerous products.